 In order to avoid a large number of UEs causing excessive signalling load on the network when leaving coverage or re-gaining coverage after being out of coverage, the AMF may determine a Maximum Time Offset controlling when UEs are allowed to initiate NAS signalling with the network, as described in this clause.

-In this case, the AMF determines this Maximum Time Offset based on network configuration, priority users and priority service as specified in TS 23.122 [17] and TS 24.501 [47].
+In this case, the AMF determines this Maximum Time Offset based on network configuration, high priority access and priority service as specified in TS 23.122 [17] and TS 24.501 [47].
 The AMF sends this Maximum Time Offset to individual UEs during the Registration procedure or UE Configuration Update procedure.

 If the UE receives a Maximum Time Offset from the network in a Registration Accept or UE Configuration Update Command message, the UE shall replace any previously received Maximum Time Offset on the same RAT type and PLMN with this one.